ni-mark/Khan_Academy_User_Retention_Behavior_Analysis/README.md

 # Capstone 2 - Khan Academy User Retention Behavior Analysis

 Khan Academy is a free online education service that makes educational videos on a large variety of topics and subjects.
 Watching Khan Academy videos can be done across a variety of streaming services on both mobile and desktop platforms.
-The company also has a registerstration system implace on their website to track a user's educational journey.
+The company also has a registration system implace on their website to track a user's educational journey.

 ## Motivation
 Khan Academy has users using their service across a variety of platforms and through a variety of languages.
 Taking a one month dataset of all user interactions the goal of this project is to determine which user behaviors or features best predict a return user.
 Knowing which features increase user retention would allow khan academy to focus on to increase return users.